joemoose/dungeoneers.d20/docs/play.md

 To make sure everyone at the table has a chance to participate and speak, the game uses **Turns**.
 A turn is the time needed to move and act.
 The GM will go around the table and ask, “It’s your turn; what do you do?”.

 Each player can move and take one action during their turn.
-A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), to several days (traveling).
+A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), or several days (traveling).

 ## Attribute Checks